Noise-Guided Transport for Imitation Learning: Related Works

 \section{Related Works}

-DAC and SAM \cite{Kostrikov2019-jo,Blonde2019-vc} have gained recognition for their sample efficiency and simplicity.
-These methods frame imitation learning as minimizing a divergence between the agent and expert distributions, in line with the original GAN formulation \cite{Goodfellow2014-yk}.
-This divergence minimization can be interpreted through the lens of optimal transport (OT), both in its primal and dual formulations.
-PWIL \cite{Dadashi2021-nl} approximates the primal form of the $\operatorname{EMD}$ with an iterative procedure, while methods like ROT \cite{Haldar2022-dy} and MAAD \cite{Ramos2024-om} use the Sinkhorn algorithm---solving an entropy-regularized approximation of the $\operatorname{EMD}$ in the primal formulation---to match full trajectories.
-In contrast, the dual formulation approximates OT by learning the Kantorovich potentials using neural networks, as done in the adversarial training setup of WGAN \cite{Arjovsky2017-la}. \emph{In NGT, we adopt an OT perspective in its dual form.} When actions are unavailable, sample-efficiency has been mostly tackled by regularization of pre-existing methods.
-MAAD \cite{Ramos2024-om} is an on-policy method that improves on GAIL \cite{Ho2016-bv}, while OPOLO \cite{Zhu2020-bn} is an off-policy method that improves on DAC \cite{Kostrikov2019-jo}. \emph{In NGT, we do not require such extra regularization.}
+\paragraph{OT in AIL.} DAC and SAM \citep{Kostrikov2019-jo,Blonde2019-vc} have gained recognition for their sample efficiency and simplicity.
+These methods frame IL as minimizing a divergence between the agent and expert distributions, in line with the original GAN formulation \citep{Goodfellow2014-yk}.
+This divergence minimization can be interpreted through the lens of OT, both in its primal and dual formulations \citep{Chang2023-ac}.
+PWIL \citep{Dadashi2021-nl} approximates the primal form of the $\operatorname{EMD}$ with an iterative procedure, while methods like ROT \citep{Haldar2022-dy} and MAAD \citep{Ramos2024-om} use the Sinkhorn algorithm ---solving an entropy-regularized approximation of the $\operatorname{EMD}$ in the primal formulation--- to match full trajectories.
+In contrast, the dual formulation approximates OT by learning the Kantorovich potentials using neural networks, as done in the adversarial training setup of WGAN \citep{Arjovsky2017-la,Peng2021-ge}.
+NGT also adopts a dual OT perspective.
+In contrast, AILBoost \citep{Chang2024-ot} adopts an orthogonal strategy by enhancing DAC through boosting, a classic ensemble learning technique.